jnelsonjava/data-structures-and-algorithms/DataStructures/hashtables.md

 The contains method follows the same logical pattern as the get method: hashing and searching for a key.
 The method returns true if the key is found and false if not.

+Time efficiency is constant for initial use, but will very gradually increase with collisions (multiple nodes stored in the same child bucket).

+The space efficiency is also constant, but it's worth noting that the initial instance of this Hashtable will create a batch of lists.

+Time Efficiency:
+  - add : O(1)
+  - get : O(1)
+  - contains : O(1)

+Space Efficiency:
+  - add : O(1)
+  - get : O(1)
+  - contains : O(1)

 ## API

 Hashtable Methods: